Palace Theatre

 The Palace Theatre was built in 1919.
 It started as a silent movie and vaudeville house, then moved on to talkies and other community events and entertainment.

-In 1934 it was leased by a prominent Newark theater operator and major renovation began with fabric wall coverings and ceiling drapes.
+In 1934 it was leased by a prominent Newark theatre operator and major renovation began with fabric wall coverings and ceiling drapes.
 In 1938, there was a marquee added and the Colonial Revival facade was covered by Art Deco style.

-In the mid-1940’s the commercial storefronts in the its facade were removed and the Palace Theatre continued as a movie house into the 1960’s.
+In the mid-1940’s the commercial storefronts in the its façade were removed and the Palace Theatre continued as a movie house into the 1960’s.
 Then competition took hold from television and eventually from multiplexes.
 It was converted into a warehouse in 1981 until 1994.

 It was purchased in May 1995 by The Growing Stage and it is now a performing arts center.
 It is on the Register of Historic Places nationally and in New Jersey.